deskosekulovic/Snake/README.md

 Game starts by pressing "Enter" on keyboard.

 By default, game is set to be played on medium grid size and speed with no walls.
+Canvas size adapts to screen size on load by changing size of unit.
 On settings page is full list of game settings.
 You can choose between 3 grid sizes, big (40 units), medium (30 units) and small (20 units).

 At the beginning, snake is 1 unit size.
 Food is 1 unit size, green color.
 Sometimes, bonus food appears, also 1 unit size, but different color (blue) to indicate